allegro/blog/_posts/2022-09-04-probabilistic-algorithms.md

 | memory [MB]      | 4400    | 81           |

-The number of false positives is still below the preset 1%, the amount of memory used is still lower than the classical implementation, and interestingly also the times of the probabilistic variant are lower.
+The number of false positives is still below the preset 1%, the amount of memory used is still lower than the classic implementation, and interestingly also the times of the probabilistic variant are lower, at least for inserting.
 Thus, it can be seen that along with the increase in the size of the data the benefit of this method increases.

 ## Summary

-The above example clearly shows that by accepting a small share of false answers, we can gain significant savings in memory usage.
+The above results clearly show that by accepting a small share of false answers, we can gain significant savings in memory usage.
 Similarly to the HLL algorithm, the structure based on the Bloom Filters is available in many popular databases like [Redis](https://redis.com/redis-best-practices/bloom-filter-pattern/), [HBase](https://hbase.apache.org/2.2/devapidocs/org/apache/hadoop/hbase/util/BloomFilter.html)